-Vermont Welcomes the International Workshop on Agritourism: August 30–September 1, 2022
+Vermont Welcomed the International Workshop on Agritourism on August 30–September 1, 2022

 The International Workshop on Agritourism (IWA) is a global network of farmers and ranchers, tourism experts, researchers, educators, agricultural service providers, and others interested in promoting agritourism.
-The 2022 International Workshop on Agritourism will take place August 30–September 1, 2022 in Burlington, Vermont, USA.
-The workshop is designed to be a hybrid event to allow those unable to travel to have access to content as well as a variety of other ways for all participants to engage and connect with colleagues in the agritourism community.
-See the registration information page for a brief overview of the hybrid format as well as registration options and fees.
+The 2022 International Workshop on Agritourism took place August 30–September 1, 2022 in Burlington, Vermont, USA.
+The workshop was designed to be a hybrid event to allow those unable to travel to have access to content as well as a variety of other ways for all participants to engage and connect with colleagues in the agritourism community.

 Act 31 of 2021: Limiting Liability for Agritourism

 On July 1, 2021, Vermont Act 31 (H.89), An act relating to limiting liability for agritourism, took effect.
 Act 31 acknowledges that there are “inherent risks” in participating in agritourism activities and shifts those risks to properly warned consumers.
 The Act covers recreational, educational, entertainment, historical and nature-based activities on farms, such as farm tours and pick-your-own.
 It does not include on-farm lodging, retail establishments or farm stands.

 To qualify for the limitation on liability, an agritourism host must post the required warning notice in a clearly visible location at or near the main entrance to each agritourism activity and include the warning notice language in every written contract between the agritourism host and a participant.